kushagraa-j/cpp/notes/0.INTRO/0.3.How-to-develop-a-program?/main.md

 # Compiling

 Well, once you have coded the code must be compiled into machine code so that the hardware can execute it.
 This is done using a compiler.
+You can assume compiler as a translater between you and the computer.

 # Linking